Ricarlo Flanagan

-Ricarlo Erik Flanagan (March 23, 1980 – October 12, 2021) was an American actor, comedian, and rapper.
+Ricarlo Erik Flanagan (March 23, 1980 – October 8, 2021) was an American actor, comedian, and rapper.

 Biography

 Flanagan was born in Cleveland, Ohio, on March 23, 1980.
 He was a semifinalist in the ninth season of Last Comic Standing.
-He has also acted in several television shows, including the series Shameless.
+He also acted in several television shows, including the series Shameless.

-Flanagan died from complications of COVID-19 in Los Angeles, California, during the COVID-19 pandemic in California.
+Flanagan died from complications of COVID-19 in Los Angeles on October 12, 2021, during the COVID-19 pandemic in California.
 He was 41 years old.